MikeR94/CI-Project-Portfolio-3/README.md

     * All images that are displayed within the website have been compressed with [Compressor](https://compressor.io/) and I managed to save a total of XXX KB.<br /><br />

     ![Compressed Image 1](assets/images/readme-images/compressed-1.png)

+* ## Manual Testing
+    * In addition to the other tests, I have conducted a manual check list for myself to carry out to make sure that everything is working as intended.

+   * ### Manual Tests Conducted
+      * Startup Display
+        * Verify step here
+      * Main Menu
+        * Verify step here
+        <br /><br />